Versus-91/houseclassifieds/README.md

 #  Realtor App

-A full-stack real estate management platform with a web frontend built in Vue.js, a robust .NET backend using Domain-Driven Design (DDD) principles, a SQL Server database, and a cross-platform mobile app developed with Flutter.
+A full-stack real estate management platform with a web frontend built in Vue.js, a robust .NET backend using Domain-Driven Design (DDD) principles, and a SQL Server database.

 ##  Overview